The abstract cotangent complex and Quillen cohomology of enriched categories: The abstract cotangent complex formalism

 \begin{rem} Although every dg-model category is stable, there are stable model categories that do not admit a Quillen equivalent dg-model category.
 Indeed, the homotopy category of any dg-model category is tensored over $\Ho(\C(\ZZ))$ as a triangulated category, while an argument of Schwede shows that the homotopy category of \textbf{spectra} does not admit such a tensor structure (see~\cite[Proposition 1, Proposition 4]{Sch08}). \end{rem}

 Let us now consider a combinatorial dg-model category $\M$, an admissible and $\Sig$-cofibrant colored (symmetric) operad $\P$ and a fibrant-cofibrant $\P$-algebra $A \in \Alg_\P := \Alg_\P(\M)$.
-If the stable model structure on $\T_A\Alg_\P = \Sp((\Alg_\P)_{A//A})$ exists, then by~\cite[Corollary 4.3.6]{part1} and~\cite[Remark 4.3.3]{part1} it is Quillen equivalent to the model category $\Mod^\P_A$ of $A$-modules in $\M$.
-Even when the stable model structure on $\T_A\Alg_\P$ does not exist, one may still identify $\Mod^\P_A$ as a model for the $\infty$-categorical tangent category $\T_A((\Alg_\P)_\infty)$ (see~\cite[\S 4.3,~\S 4.4]{part1}).
+If the stable model structure on $\T_A\Alg_\P = \Sp((\Alg_\P)_{A//A})$ exists, then by~\cite[Corollary 4.2.6]{part1} and~\cite[Remark 4.2.3]{part1} it is Quillen equivalent to the model category $\Mod^\P_A$ of $A$-modules in $\M$.
+Even when the stable model structure on $\T_A\Alg_\P$ does not exist, one may still identify $\Mod^\P_A$ as a model for the $\infty$-categorical tangent category $\T_A((\Alg_\P)_\infty)$ (see~\cite[\S 4.3]{part1}).
 Consequently, one may attempt to define the cotangent complex and Quillen cohomology of a $\P$-algebra while working directly with $\Mod^\P_A$, without explicit reference to the stabilization process.
 Classically, the notions of the cotangent complex and the associated cohomology theory were indeed developed in this way (typically when $\M$ is the category of chain complexes over a field) using suitable operadic analogues of \textbf{K\"ahler differentials} and \textbf{square-zero extensions} (see~\cite{Hin97},~\cite{GH00},~\cite{Mil11}).
 In this section we will unwind the relation between the abstract definition of the cotangent complex and the concrete one using K\"ahler differentials in the setting of $\P$-algebras taking values in a dg-model category $\M$.
-We will then consider the example where $\M$ is the category $\C(k)$ of chain complexes over a field of characteristic $0$ and $\P$ is a single colored operad, and show that in this case the functor which associates to every algebra its model category of modules can be integrated into a \textbf{model fibration} $\int_{A \in \Alg_\P}\Mod^\P_A \lrar \M$, which can serve as a concrete model for the tangent bundle.
-Finally, we will further specialize to the case where $\P$ is the commutative operad and briefly discuss the relation between the cotangent complex and deformation theory for commutative dg-algebras.

-All operads appearing in this section are symmetric, and are furthermore colored until otherwise explicitly stated. \begin{defn} Let $\M$ be a symmetric monoidal dg-model category and let $\P$ be an operad in $\M$.
+\begin{defn} Let $\M$ be a symmetric monoidal dg-model category and let $\P$ be a (symmetric, colored) operad in $\M$.
 The \textbf{reduction} $\P_{\red}$ of $\P$ is the operad (with the same set of colors) which agrees with $\P$ in all arities $\geq 1$ and has 0-objects in arity 0.
 In particular, $\P_{\red}$-algebras are just \textbf{non-unital} $\P$-algebras.
 We denote by $\eta: \P_{\red} \lrar \P$ the natural inclusion. \end{defn}

 \begin{lem} Let $\M$ be a symmetric monoidal dg-model category and let $\P$ be an admissible operad in $\M$.
 Then the map $\eta: \P_{\red}\lrar \P$ induces an equivalence between categories of augmented algebras